mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 *Last updated: 1 May 2016*

-**Mitt Romney** is the a former Governor of Massachusetts, a former Presidential candidate for the Republican party, and is a US senator for Utah.
+**Mitt Romney** is a former Governor of Massachusetts, a former Presidential candidate for the Republican party, and a current US senator for Utah.

 **Gail Collins** is a journalist who writes an op-ed column for the _New York Times_.